Hukasx0/chain-audit/README.md

 4. **Combine with npm audit** – chain-audit detects different threats
 5. **Review all findings** – Some may be false positives
 6. **Use `--scan-code` periodically** – More thorough but slower
+7. **Use `--verbose` for manual investigation** – Get code snippets and trust assessment to distinguish false positives
-7. **Keep registry secure** – Use private registry or npm audit signatures
+8. **Keep registry secure** – Use private registry or npm audit signatures

 ## Contributing